psevestre/openid-fapi/Financial_API_WD_002.md

 ## 8. Security Considerations

 ### 8.1 Introduction
-As a profile of The OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.
+As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.

 ### 8.2 Uncertainty of Resource Server Handling of Access Tokens
 There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.